Senior Software Engineer

 - We work independently, the rest of us won't know what you're doing day-to-day unless you tell us.

-Both our open-source community, and our premium products are growing fast.
+Both our open-source community, and our premium products are growing fast (x2-3 YoY).
 We need talented engineers to keep that going!

 We need help to continue to improve the health of Material-UI open-source: make the library easier to use, make it support more use cases, improve performance, make it more accessible, and make it easier to customize to support in-house design systems.
 We also need help keeping up with the community, guiding developers to answers, and just generally being a positive presence in the open-source community.

 We also need to develop our premium content.
-We have a store, and soon an enterprise offering, starting with the data grid.
-Enterprise features will build on the open-source version of the components.
+We have a store, and an enterprise version of the library, starting with the data grid.
+The enterprise features are built on the open-source version of the components.

 Our premium products portfolio is still small, with a million interesting and challenging problems to solve.